Sign In / Sign Out

 More Information about the BS Degree

-The College Requirement for students pursuing the Psychology BS degree includes two courses from the Science and Society list.
+The College Requirement for students pursuing the Psychology BS degree includes two courses from the Science and Society list .
 One of the courses must be upper-division which means courses numbered 300 or higher.
-BS students are not required to complete language courses but we do encourage them to help students integrate into our globalized world and workplace.
+BS students are not required to complete language course but we do encourage language courses to help students integrate into our globalized world and workplace.